Discovery of the Exceptionally Short Period Ultracool Dwarf Binary LP 413-53AB: Radial Velocity Time Series and Binary Orbital Fit

 \section{Radial Velocity Time Series and Binary Orbital Fit}

-We measured the orbital parameters of LP 413-53 by fitting the primary and secondary RV measurements with our NIRSPEC $K$-band data.
+We measured the orbital parameters of LP 413-53 by fitting the primary and secondary RV measurements with the archival NIRSPEC $J$-band and our acquired NIRSPEC $K$-band data.
 We used a two-component radial velocity orbit model to measure the orbital parameters of the RV time series:

 Here, $RV_{1,2}$ and $K_{1,2}$ are the radial velocities and RV semi-amplitudes of the primary and secondary components, respectively; $q = M_2/M_1$ is the binary mass ratio; $e$ is the orbital eccentricity; $\omega$ is the argument of periastron; $v_0$ is the systematic velocity; and $T(t)$ is the true anomaly of the orbit.
 The mean anomaly, $M = M_0 + 2 \pi (t - t_0)/P $ with $t_0$ = 59868.60714~MJD and $P$ being the orbital period, is related to the true anomaly $T(t)$ through Kepler's equation, which we computed using the \texttt{kepler.py}\footnote{\url{https://github.com/dfm/kepler.py}} code.
-To determine the best-fit orbital parameters and their uncertainties, we used a Markov chain Monte Carlo algorithm (MCMC) through the \texttt{emcee} package \citep{Foreman-Mackey:2013aa}.
+We also introduced an RV offset term for the $J$-band data relative to the $K$-band data, $\sigma_{J}$, to account for interband calibration differences, a common approach for analyzing multi-instrument RV time series (cf. \citealp{Howard:2014aa}).
+To determine the best-fit orbital parameters and their uncertainties, we used a Markov Chain Monte Carlo algorithm (MCMC) through the \texttt{emcee} package \citep{Foreman-Mackey:2013aa}.
 Our log likelihood function $\mathcal{L}$ was defined as